By Ehren Allen, DPT/Certified Orthopedic Manual Therapist

 Most patients stay in the hospital at least one night after a joint replacement.
 Some require more than one night.
 After the hospital stay, most patients receive home health physical therapy and nursing care for about 2 weeks.
 They usually transition to outpatient physical therapy at that point.

-Most patients can return to normal activity in a months but complete healing can take up to a year.
+Most patients can return to normal activity in a few months but complete healing can take up to a year.
 That does not mean that there will be pain that long.
-Patient who are consistent and diligent with the exercises given in physical therapy tend to progress faster and have better outcomes.
+Patients who are consistent and diligent with the exercises given in physical therapy tend to progress faster and have better outcomes.

 The Quick answer is Arthroplasty is a joint replacement and arthroscopy is a minimally invasive surgery that uses a scope and small inserted instrumentation.
 Arthroscopy is much more common than arthroplasty as it is used to access the joint for small repairs, cleaning out or debridement, or for diagnostic purposes.